 October 4, 2017 until May 13, 2018

-Delve into the history of electronics and video games.
+Delve into the history of electronics.

 THEMUSEUM is partnering with the Personal Computer Museum to present InterPlay, a nostalgic exhibition that explores the history of electronic entertainment through personal computers and video game consoles of the 1970s, 1980s, and 1990s.